jrkerns/pylinac/docs/source/vmat_docs.rst

 and Files for TrueBeam"; there will be a corresponding one for C-Series.
 Use the RT Plan files and follow the instructions, not including the assessment procedure, which is the point of this module.
 Save & move the VMAT images to a place you can use pylinac.

+Prefabricated plans are available at :ref:`prefab-rt-plans` for download.
+See also the :ref:`plan-generator` module for creating your own plans.

 Typical Use
 -----------